 Artificial intelligence (AI) has become a foundational aspect of our lives.
 The term is used to describe the intelligence demonstrated by machines.
 Can we call it superior or inferior to human intelligence?
 Is it a trend or today’s reality?
-The jury is still out although it’s not better and it’s not worse.
+The jury is still out, although it’s not better, and it’s not worse.
 It’s just different.
-AI complements human intelligence in a beautiful way, allowing us to achieve more with the information we have.
+AI beautifully complements human intelligence, allowing us to achieve more with our information.

 When used in healthcare, AI practically changes the way patients are being treated.
 Out of all practical implementations, it’s enough for us to mention the most common ones:

 When you think about it that way, it’s easy to understand that we’ve all seen AI in healthcare.
 We’ve seen chatbots in online pharmacies.
 But the implementations go beyond those common occurrences.

 Are you excited to learn about 10 exciting examples of AI being used today?
 We’ll mention examples from the medical industry, but we shouldn’t stop there.
 When we think about how the technology is being used in other industries, we can fully grasp its potential.
 But for now, we’ll stick to healthcare examples.
 From there on, you can take your research further.

 A recent article in Forbes says, “The total public and private sector investment in healthcare AI is stunning: All told, it is expected to reach $6.6 billion by 2021, according to some estimates.
 Even more staggering, Accenture predicts that the top AI applications may result in annual savings of $150 billion by 2026.”